GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/shared/wrf_scaling_workspace.rst

     $ ramble workspace edit

-Within the ``ramble.yaml`` file, write the following contents, which the final configuration from a previous tutorial.
+Within the ``ramble.yaml`` file, write the following contents, which is the final configuration from a previous tutorial.

 .. code-block:: YAML